 2008: Obama Announced Plan to Reform Health Care

 Obama initially announced plans to reform health care as part of his 2008 Presidential campaign platform.
-His proposed a publicly-run program, similar to that enjoyed by Congress, called the Federal Employees Health Benefits Program.
+He proposed a publicly-run program, similar to that enjoyed by Congress, called the Federal Employees Health Benefits Program.

 Obama promised "portable" coverage, which meant people would no longer be tied to their employer's plan.
 Instead, they could choose their own plan and keep it with them.
 They could choose the government-run "public option" or purchase their own insurance through an exchange.
 No one could be denied health insurance because of a pre-existing condition.

 The Federal government would expand funding for Medicaid.
 It would provide subsidies for those who made too much to qualify for Medicaid.
 Despite all these benefits, many people were afraid of this intrusion of the Federal government into their lives, saying it was leading down the path toward socialized medicine.